Software name : Audacity

 Before making a recording you need to make sure that the device you want to record from is connected to the audio input of your computer's sound card.
 To do this you can use your computer's sound control panel or the custom mixer application for your specific soundcard, selecting the input device you want to use and verifying that you are getting sound into the computer from that device.
 Note that you can also use Audacity's own Recording meter to test whether your desired recording device is inputting properly, and at appropriate levels.
 However, and especially if this is your first attempt to record, it is preferable to first use your OS control panel or sound card's mixer application to verify audio input connectivity.
 Then you can launch Audacity.

-Windows and Linux use the same controls, and these can be accessed entirely from the Audacity GIU.
+Windows and Linux use controls that can be accessed entirely from the Audacity GUI.
 First you need to choose the input device.
 As we saw in the Toolbars chapter, the Device Toolbar is where you select your desired Recording Device (second dropdown), as well as desired Audio Host (first dropdown: for Windows the options will be MME, Windows DirectSound and Windows WASAPI-- see Device Toolbar for more detail on these options).
 Here you can also select whether you want Mono or Stereo recording (second dropdown):

 Now that you have everything set up and ready to go you can begin the recording process.